A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Obstructive Sleep Apnea (OSA)

-Obstructive sleep apnea is the most common form and occurs when the muscles of the throat and upper airway relax excessively during sleep, allowing the airway to narrow or collapse (10).
-Although respiratory effort continues, airflow is partially or completely blocked until the brain briefly arouses the body to restore breathing.
+Obstructive sleep apnea is the most common form of sleep apnea.
+It occurs when the muscles of the throat and upper airway relax excessively during sleep, allowing the airway to narrow or collapse despite continued respiratory effort (7).

 Central Sleep Apnea (CSA)